How to Get Student Loans Out of Default

 If you are at risk of defaulting on your student loans, there’s no better time than now to take action.
 It’s scary to not be able to pay your student loans.
 But there are ways to lower your monthly payments before you go into default.

-First, if you have federal loans, you may want to look into income-based repayment plans (that we touched on above), which can lower your payments in accordance with your discretionary income.
+First, if you have federal loans, you may want to look into income-based repayment plans, as mentioned above, which can lower your payments in accordance with your discretionary income.

-While an income-based repayment plan or a refinanced loan with a longer term could both mean paying more in interest over the life of your loan, it could also help you get your payments under control.
+While a refinanced loan with a longer term could mean paying more in interest over the life of your loan, it could also help you get your payments under control.

 TLS 1.2 Encrypted